waqasahmed0323/AspNetCoreCustomUserManager/README.md

 # ASP.NET Core Custom User Manager
 This is a demo web application for the
 “[ASP.NET Core Custom User Manager](https://www.devconnection.net/2020/18/asp-net-core/asp-net-core-custom-user-manager/)”
-post on the [Dmitry Sikorsky’s blog](https://www.devconnection.net/).
+post on the [Waqas Ahmed](https://www.devconnection.net/).
 It demonstrates how to build custom user manager on ASP.NET Core if you don’t want to use Identity.

 The result looks like this: